Do Ghosts Exist?: One Person's Take On The Question

 The legend of the Leprechaun.
 A look at the legend and myth surrounding the Leprechaun.

-A look at the Irish legend of the Banshee.
-A look at one aspect of Irish folklore.
+A look at the Irish legend of the Banshee, one aspect of Irish folklore.

 A list of some great, lesser-known horror movies.
 Some of the best horror movies are from smaller, independent studios that are willing to take risks.